Muhammad-Siraj-Bilal/deriv-technical-interview/README.md

 4. Deploy.

 The app uses standard Next.js App Router API routes and does not rely on interactive terminal prompts or persistent local storage, which makes it suitable for Vercel serverless deployment.

-## Why Tavily is not needed

-Tavily is unnecessary here because the pipeline evaluates replies against the uploaded ticket data and policy file only.
-No web search or external retrieval step is required to generate, score, route, or report on the support tickets.